How low can a pumpkin go?

-Luke wakes up in bed the next morning after a restless night’s sleep.
-Every move he’d made during his ‘rescue mission’ kept flashing through his mind in off sequence bits and pieces.
+Luke woke up in bed the next morning after a restless night’s sleep.
+Every move he’d made during his rescue mission kept flashing through his mind in off-sequence bits and pieces.
 He began to ponder over the stranger.
-What his motive for committing such a horrendously bloody murder might have been, he couldn’t say.
-Then it occurred to Luke that he didn’t have to tell everyone about everything he had seen.
+“What was his motive for committing such a horrendously bloody murder?”
+Then it occurred to Luke that he didn’t have to tell everyone about everything he’d seen.
 He thought, “Wasn’t it enough that the pastor’s throat had been slit?
 Why put their kids through all that senseless rigmarole?
 What difference does it make anyway?”
-He knew he’d have to go visit the deputy that day.
-Luke’s conscience notified him of the fact that he was now considering keeping this terrible secret all to himself.
-His own mirror suggested to him that it might not be a good idea, and that it would be something he’d often remember, all the rest of his life.
-Deep down in his soul, Luke knew he’d make the right choice when the timely moment of decision presented itself.
+He knew he’d have to visit the deputy that day.
+Luke’s conscience notified him that he was now considering keeping this terrible secret to himself.
+Then a quiet voice reminded him that withholding information is seldom a good idea, and it might be something he’d often remember for the rest of his life.
+Luke shook off these pestering thoughts as he got up and out of bed.
+Somewhere deep down in his soul, he just knew he’d make the right choice when the moment of decision presented itself.

 His first thought was to grab the still warm corpse by the feet and drag it out.
-He could leave it behind the church, so the children wouldn’t have to see this gruesome sight, a sight they’d surely remember for the rest of their lives.
+He could leave it behind the church, so the children wouldn’t have to see this gruesome sight; a sight they’d surely remember for the rest of their lives.
 With an abrupt realization, Luke felt that his heart was beating at too rapid of a pace, and he found himself gasping for air right then and there.
 All the symptoms of asphyxiation were settling into his system.
 He had to get out, and get out now before he fainted.
 That much he knew.
-He looked around at the flames of destruction in order to size up the situation, to see if he could buy himself a little more time.
-In his current state of confusion, he concluded that he did.
-He’d leave the body there for now, and come back for it as soon as he’d recovered a bit.
+He looked around at the flames of destruction to size up the situation — to see if he could buy himself a little more time.
+In his current state of confusion, he concluded he did.
+He’d leave the pastor’s body there for now, and come back for it as soon as he’d recovered a bit.
 Begrudgingly, he turned himself around and began crawling towards the exit.
 Luke was fast losing his strength.
 It took everything he had to close the distance between himself and the door.